 Background of "Julia Child" Heirloom Tomato

 "Julia Child" is an open-pollinated, heirloom tomato.
-The tall, indeterminate, potato-leaf plant produces lots of 4-inch, deep-pink, lightly-fluted, beefsteak fruits that have the kind of robust tomatoey flavors and firm, juicy flesh that invites tomato feasting and seed-saving.
-It's not a simple, sugary sweet variety, but has a bold, straight-forward character in its taste, with more than enough acidity and earthy nuances to balance its sweet, fruity flavors.
+The tall, indeterminate, potato-leaf plant produces abundance of 4?, deep-pink, lightly-fluted, beefsteak fruits that have the kind of robust tomatoey flavors and firm, juicy flesh that invites tomato feasting and seed-saving, with more than enough acidity and earthy nuances to balance its sweet, fruity flavors.

 She was the first woman inducted into the Culinary Institute of America's Hall of Fame.
 She mastered the art of French cooking and co-founded L'Ecole de Trois Gourmandes with her friends Simone Beck and Louisette Bertholle.

 After moving to Cambridge, MA in 1961 Julia introduced Americans to the culinary splendor of French cuisine and went on to publish more than 10 cookbooks over the next 40 years.

 Her television show, "The French Chef" became America's most popular cooking show and the longest running program on public television for which she won an Emmy Award.

 Among her many other awards, Julia was awarded the U.S. Presidential Medal of Freedom and the Legion of Honor from the French government.
 The Smithsonian Institute in Washington D.C. has re-created Julia Child's television kitchen for an exhibit on American culture.

 I adored Julia's humor, appreciated her affection and dedication to young persons (students and professional) in the kitchen and I more than respected her stamina.